The Bankrate promise

 HO-4 insurance is the technical term for renters insurance.
 While your landlord insures the physical structure of the building you live in, an HO-4 policy protects your personal possessions if they are damaged under certain circumstances.

 On top of that, most HO-4 policies typically provide liability insurance.
-If someone is injured on your property and you are found negligent for their injuries, your policy may cover your legal expenses and any medical expenses you may be held responsible for.
+If someone is injured on or in your rental property and you are found negligent for their injuries, your policy may cover your legal expenses and any medical expenses you may be held responsible for.
 Liability coverage can also cover reimbursement for any visitor’s property that is damaged while at your rental property.

 What does an HO-4 policy cover?